CSLearning4U/StudentCSP/_sources/CSPUntimedPracticeQuestions/exam25_4.rst

       Which of the following is NOT true?

    .. mchoice:: e25_4_7
-      :answer_a: Binary (base 2)
+      :answer_a: Someone using your social media information to show you specific advertisements.
-      :answer_b: Tertiary (base 3)
+      :answer_b: Someone requesting your personal information through an online chat room.
-      :answer_c: Hexadecimal (base 16)
+      :answer_c: Clicking a button that results in all of your passwords being open to hackers.
-      :answer_d: Decimal (our number system)
+      :answer_d: Having all of your email accounts deleted from too many failed login attempts
       :correct: b
       :feedback_a: Incorrect.
-The binary number system is commonly used in computer programming.
+Although your personal information is being used in this situation, showing specific advertisements is not considered phishing.
       :feedback_b: Correct.
-The tertiary (base 3) number system is not used in computer programming.
+Phishing involves someone else trying to obtain personal information from you through electronic communication.
       :feedback_c: Incorrect.
-The hexadecimal number system is used because it is easy to convert into the binary and decimal systems.
+Although your sensitive information is being revealed, this is not phishing because there is not another person disguising themselves as a trustworthy source.
       :feedback_d: Incorrect.
-The decimal system is used in computer programs.
+This is not phishing because there is no one trying to steal personal information from you.

-      Which of the following number systems is NOT used in a computer program?
+      Which of the following is most likely to be a part of a phishing attack?

    .. mchoice:: e25_4_8
-      :answer_a: Converting data usually comes at a cost.
+      :answer_a: Converting data from one file type to another usually comes at a cost.
       :answer_b: Data is never lost in conversion.
       :answer_c: Data is never changed in conversion.
       :answer_d: Data can always be converted without a loss.
       :correct: a
       :feedback_a: Correct.
-When converting, things such as the quality of the data may be compromised.
+For example, you may lose the ability to edit a document when you convert to a PDF file.
       :feedback_b: Incorrect.
-Data can be lost when converting across types.
+For example, the quality of a photo may decrease when you convert from JPG to PNG.
       :feedback_c: Incorrect.
 Data may lose readability in conversion and may be changed as a result.
       :feedback_d: Incorrect.
 There are instances in which data is lost through conversion.